psychopy/workshops/source/translators/makePullRequest.rst

 4g2: Is a description necessary?
 ------------------------------------

-- But truth be told, descriptions generally won't be of much use to translators unless you've done something unusual
+- But truth be told, descriptions generally won't be of much use to translators unless you've done something unusual, and I can't think of anything that would be unusual.

   - A *pull request* for a translation is only going to involve 1-3 files (though there may be many, many lines changed)
   - But even if there are many lines changed, the administrators at |PsychoPy| will probably not be able to review translations in much detail since they probably won't speak the language